-New York .- Nearly 500 persons apparently dead have been brought back to life in New York and Chicago by two of the scientific instruments recently developed by physicians.
+New York.-Nearly 500 persons apparently dead have been brought back to life in New York and Chicago by two of the scientific instruments recently developed by physiments.
+The immediate objective is an annual company of American "dead' about equaling the number of automobile fatalities.
+It is believed that as many as 50,000 in this group could be saved yearly if the new devices reached them soon enough.